justicenode/files_external_ipfs/README.md

 _Place this app in **nextcloud/apps/**_

-## Shortcomings
+## Important Notes
-- unless you create a private IPFS swarm all files will be public
+- unless you create a private IPFS swarm all files will be public *[How to](https://github.com/ahester57/ipfs-private-swarm)*
-- timestamps don't work correctly since IPFS doesn't have timestamps yet
-- has some problems writing files some related to the timestamp issue

 ## Documentation
 - **[Getting Started](docs/README.md)**